kaomoneus/jetmake/jetmake/readme.md

 # About
+## What for?
+For C++ developers who want to create new project at easy.
+Or just add new subproject.
+CMake is very powerful and yet sometimes... a bit complicated.

+## So what is jetmake about?
 JetMake is a simple cmake macros infrastructure which is indented to simplify compound C++ projects development.

 While using poor cmake methods you should do a lot of things manually:
 * collect sources manually
 * add includes and libs